HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 4. Create the qcow2 disk.
 5. Copy the OVMF UEFI images to `efi.img` and `varstore.img`.
 6. Download the Ubuntu Desktop AMD64 ISO.
-7. Boot the installer command with VNC.
+7. Boot the installer command with SPICE.
-8. Connect with VNC.
+8. Connect with `remote-viewer`.
 9. Install Ubuntu and enable OpenSSH if available.
 10. Stop QEMU after the installer reboots.
-11. Boot without the ISO using the VNC boot command.
+11. Boot without the ISO using the SPICE boot command.
+12. Install `spice-vdagent` inside the guest.
+13. Reboot the guest.
+14. Reconnect through SPICE and confirm clipboard copy/paste works.
+15. Install and enable OpenSSH inside the guest if SSH does not work.
-12. SSH into the guest.
+16. SSH into the guest from the host using port `8023`.
-13. Only use the headless command after SSH or serial console output is confirmed.
+17. Only use the headless command after SSH or serial console output is confirmed.
-14. Keep `-cpu host` as the default.
+18. Keep `-cpu host` as the default.
 Only test `EPYC-Milan` after the VM already works.

 # References